 Experience the majesty of an old-growth forest only minutes from downtown Portland!
 Explore our incredible 172-acre sanctuary as you hike along with an experienced Portland Audubon Naturalist.
 Discover the many animals living in and around the protected Balch Creek watershed and our sanctuary’s pond, then walk into a stand of old-growth forest.
 Students’ senses will be filled with the smell of the forest, the sounds of birds calling and mammals scurrying about the forest floor and trees.

-In Nature’s Classroom, your group will join one of our experienced educators on guided activities at our Nature Sanctuary for a group of kids of elementary and middle school age.
+During one of our Sanctuary Tours, your group will join one of our experienced educators on guided activities at our Nature Sanctuary for a group of kids of elementary and middle school age.
 Whether you are a teacher, homeschool parent, scout troop leader, pod school, afterschool group, family or youth group of friends, this program will get you out to discover nature!

 Where: Portland Audubon’s Nature Sanctuary